VenturianTome/VenturianTome/src/5.Characters/Johnny_Ghost.md

   - Spooker thinks it says "Fred" with 2 e's
 - He went to school in NC \[15:41 - *Barney Hunt*]
 - He is hard to see at night because he wear dark colours \[9:30 - *Scary Pennywise*]
+- Ghost has many possibilities for his father, so there is a possibility that he had/has a step-dad \[11:25 / 12:08 / 20:20 - *5th Anniversary Livestream*]
+- He was raised by his mom \[21:23 - *5th Anniversary Livestream*]
+- He wears Powerpuff Girl pajamas \(a full onesie) under his clothes at all times \[43:10 / 45:44 - *5th Anniversary Livestream*]
+  - He once left them at Toast's house and never got them back
+- Ghost's mind is a concrete basement with a steel door, but the floor falls out from under them; they say falling means Ghost's life is out of control \[2:43:30 - *5th Anniversary Livestream*]
 - Ghost claims he has a lisp [12:43 - *Acachalla's Thanksgiving (2019)*]
 - During a game of Murder, his favourite cheese was disputed: Jordan said Toast cheese and Bethany said Blue cheese \[30:26 - *7th Anniversary Livestream*]
 - Ghost has been kidnapped and put into 2 basements consecutively in *Johnny Ghost Did Something Bad* and *Johnny Ghost Meets Freddy the Dinosaur*